You’ll always find the latest information here about programming, equipment and any issues that may impact your viewing pleasures.

 02/21/17 – The duplicate channels, including the USA networks in the 320’s and CNN at 331, are being discontinued.
 When you can no longer find them, you’ll find the same channels in the 500’s and 600’s including USA networks starting at 558 and CNN at 595.

-1/13/15 – Recently, Shaw Direct has started to blank out certain channels (usually HD USA network stations 320-328) when the same program is carried on an HD Canadian channel.
-For example, this past weekend, NBC went dark for an NFL playoff game (channels 320 & 325) because the game was being shown on CTV (channel 302).
+1/13/15 – Certain channels (usually HD USA network stations) are blocked when the same program is carried on an HD Canadian channel.
 The announcers are the same but Canadian commercials are shown instead of USA commercials.
 Likewise, the SD USA network stations (channels 75-85) show the USA programming but the USA commercials are replaced with Canadian commercials.
-This is a sporadic issue but seems to be coming more consistent.
+This is a sporadic issue but seems to be happening consistent.

 6/27/14 – REPEAT – Intermittent – Data stream interruptions continue on the USA East Coast Networks mostly between 7pm-8pm MDT.
 Occasional interruptions happen for short periods during other times.
 This is continuing to affect Mexico and Central America.
 Temporary solution: Switch to same channel in the 75-85 channel range.
 Use ASPECT button at top of remote to ZOOM (not STRETCH) picture to full screen.